 To be perfectly honest, you can make all the compost you want with no enclosure - it just takes a bit of experimentation to learn the best construction method for your space.

-For the beginner, I recommend getting four shipping pallets, and using these as temporary walls - the size is perfect for a cubic metre of compost, and you once the compost is finished, you can remove the walls, and use the compost right where it is - what I call in-situ composting.
+For the beginner, I recommend getting four shipping pallets, and using these as temporary walls - the size is perfect for a cubic metre of compost, and once the compost is finished, you can remove the walls, and use the compost right where it is - what I call in-situ composting.

 What's the process?